-The Treatment ProcessThe Mattabassett District Water Pollution Control Facility is designed to treat 35 million gallons a day (MGD), with a peak flow in excess of 80 MGD.
-The plant also accepts and treats septage from septic tank cleaning trucks and liquid biosolids from other wastewater treatment plants.
+The Treatment ProcessThe Mattabassett District Water Pollution Control Facility is designed to treat 35 million gallons a day (MGD), with a peak flow of 110 MGD.
+The plant also accepts and treats septage and grease from septic tank cleaning trucks and liquid biosolids from other wastewater treatment plants.

-Aeration Tanks begin the secondary treatment and nitrification/denitrification process, where bacteria present in the wastewater remove the dissolved organic matter, nutrients, and ammonia, which is toxic to aquatic life.
+Our 6 aeration tanks begin the secondary treatment and nitrification/denitrification process, where bacteria present in the wastewater remove the dissolved organic matter, nutrients, and ammonia, which is toxic to aquatic life.
 The 4-Stage Bardenpho process creates separate zones that differ in dissolved oxygen levels that “grow” different species of bacteria that are desirable.
 This bacteria convert’s toxic ammonia to harmless nitrogen gas.
-From the aeration tanks, the liquid biomass flows into Secondary Clarifiers, where movement is stilled to remove and recycle the biomass back to the aeration tanks.
-Clear liquid from the Secondary Clarifiers then flows into a Mixing Chamber where chlorine kills disease-causing bacteria.
-The District routinely provides treatment at the 95% to 99% levels of all monitored parameters.
-This is significantly higher than the minimum requirement.
+From the aeration tanks, the liquid biomass flows into 6 secondary clarifiers, where movement is slowed to remove and recycle the biomass back to the aeration tanks.
+Clear liquid from the Secondary Clarifiers then flows into a Mixing Chamber where sodium hypochlorite kills disease-causing bacteria.
+The District routinely provides treatment at the 98% to 99% levels of all monitored parameters.
+This is significantly higher than the minimum requirement of 85%.
 The disinfected effluent flows through the outfall line - two hundred sixty feet from shore - into the 160-foot long diffuser pipe twenty feet below the surface of the Connecticut River.
 At an average daily flow of 20 MGD, this whole process takes approximately 6-8 hours.

-Biosolids TreatmentFrom the Biosolid Storage Tanks, biosolids are pumped to the Belt Filter Presses.
-These presses remove 25% of the water from the biosolids.
-The dewatered biosolids, called a "filter cake," are pumped to the Fluidized Bed Incinerator.
-Here, the biosolids are completely combusted in 19 tons of "boiling" sand heated to 1400° Fahrenheit.
+Biosolids TreatmentFrom the Biosolids Storage Tanks, biosolids are pumped to 3 centrifuges.
+These centrifuges spin the liquid biosolids to dewater the solids to 25%, which is called “cake”.
+The cake is then pumped to our fluidized bed incinerator, where the biosolids are completely combusted in 19 tons of "boiling" sand heated to 1400° Fahrenheit.

-The gas temperature increases to 1550° Fahrenheit, further ensuring complete destruction of organics and providing odor free emissions.
+The gas temperature increases to 1550° Fahrenheit, further ensuring complete destruction of organic material.
 In addition to providing odor free emissions, the incinerator emissions are processed through a state-of-the-art wet electrostatic precipitator (WESP) and gas/air conditioner before passing through a granulated activated carbon (GAC) bed.
-This system ensures The District's emissions are not only odor free but are consistently a factor of 10 below CTDEP mercury emissions limits.
-The significant research conducted by The District in mercury emissions control is recognized by DEP and industry professionals.
-The sterile ash is disposed of at the District's Ash Disposal Site or used as cover material at landfill sites.
+This system ensures The District's emissions are below the new stringent EPA Quad-L emission limits.
+The Mattabassett District is the first incinerator in the United States to meet these new regulations.
+The sterile ash is disposed of at the District's ash disposal landfill located in Berlin.

-Odor ControlOdor control and treatment systems began to be installed in 1991.
+Odor ControlOdor control and treatment systems were first installed in 1991.
 With the Nitrogen Upgrade Construction Project that was completed in 2015, all the odor control systems were replaced.
 Many of the process tanks and areas that generate odors are covered.
-Since the full implementation of all of the odor control systems, some of which are state-of-the-art systems, The District has not had any odor complaints.
+Since the full implementation of the odor control systems, some of which are state-of-the-art systems, the District now receives very few odor complaints.

-In addition to these physical odor control systems, The District also utilizes odor control masking agents and chemicals.
-The most prominent is the use of sodium permanganate for the control of odors in the aeration tanks.
+In addition to these physical odor control systems, The District also utilizes odor control masking agents when necessary.

 To date, The Mattabassett District has spent over $6.3 million on odor control systems, and we are constantly evaluating and refining our methods and our equipment.
 In addition to this, we spend over $100,000 annually on maintenance and carbon media replacement.
 Our underlying stated goal has always been to be a good neighbor.
 To this end, we are committed to making certain that our facilities are odor free.